Brig. Gen. Thompson on AFN Joint Force - 03 May

 Brig.
-Gen. Mark Thompson called in to AFN Joint Force.
-He provided an update on COVID-19 and the COVID-19 vaccine.
+Gen. Thompson called in to AFN Joint Force.
+He spoke about the COVID-19 vaccine.

 |Date Taken: